Stopping School Violence One Teacher’s Silent Scream Click link

 Testimony:Abby Zwerner vs Abigail Parker Did medication play a part?

-This blog is about the testimony of Abby Zwerner in the civil trial from November 2025.
+This blog post is about the testimony of Abby Zwerner in the civil trial from November 2025.

 Ebony Parker did not testify, nor did she testify in the criminal trial.
 In the criminal trial in May 2026, a video of EP, talking with the HR director of the school in a Zoom call in January 2023 after the shooting, was presented by the prosecutor.
 Some lawyer pundits felt that the prosecutor could then have called (and should have called) EP to testify under oath after laying the foundation.
 The defense did not object to the video when the HR staff member was testifying.
 The video was misleading.
 Of course EP would cry.
 A kid used a gun in her school under her watch.